AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Introduction

 Our extensive analyses reveal the following main findings: \textbf{(1)} SigLIP-1/2 and AIMv2 emerge as the most versatile VFMs, achieving the highest average rank across all AVAs---\emph{highlighting the critical role of language supervision in enhancing general visual capability}; \textbf{(2)} For vision-centric AVAs such as localization, absolute depth estimation, and orientation, the SSL-based DINOv2 performs comparably or better than language-supervised counterparts; \textbf{(3)} Conversely, language-centric tasks such as OCR strongly favor language-supervised VFMs; \textbf{(4)} Last but not least, we observe that VFMs universally excel at low- to mid-level AVAs (\eg, texture, relative depth estimation, object recognition), regardless of their training objectives---suggesting that VQA failures typically stem from \emph{deficiencies in specific critical AVAs} rather than broad visual incompetence.
 These insights turn VFM selection from educated guesswork into principled engineering, enabling practitioners to choose (or ensemble) VFMs based on the specific AVA strengths required by their downstream tasks.

 Alongside our main study, we identify a more resource-efficient evaluation strategy.
-Existing LLM-based VFM evaluations typically rely on heavyweight models such as Vicuna-1.5(7B/13B)~\cite{tong2024cambrian,huang2024survey}, aiming for high absolute accuracy but incurring significant computational overhead.
+Existing LLM-based VFM evaluations typically rely on heavyweight models such as Vicuna-1.5(7B/13B)~\citep{tong2024cambrian,huang2024survey}, aiming for high absolute accuracy but incurring significant computational overhead.
 However, when the goal is to compare VFMs, we advocate \emph{prioritizing relative performance over absolute accuracy.} We demonstrate that a lightweight \underline{0.5B} LLM preserves reliable VFM rankings while reducing evaluation costs by \textbf{8$\times$}, making large-scale analysis substantially more practical.
-We also contextualize our findings within related work~\cite{goldblum2023battle,tong2024cambrian} to offer a holistic understanding of existing VFMs and highlight directions for future research (see~\autoref{sec: discussion}).
+We contextualize our findings within related work~\citep{goldblum2023battle,tong2024cambrian} to offer a holistic understanding of VFMs and highlight future research directions (\autoref{sec: discussion}).

-\textbf{Contributions.} Our key contributions are three-fold: \begin{itemize}[nosep, topsep=2pt, parsep=2pt, partopsep=2pt, leftmargin=*] \item We identify critical blind spots in existing evaluation protocols and introduce \ourbench, a systematic, diagnostic, and comprehensive VFM evaluation benchmark covering 14 atomic visual abilities (AVAs), clearly highlighting VFMs' fundamental strengths and weaknesses. \item We conduct a detailed evaluation and insightful analysis of diverse leading VFMs, deriving actionable guidance for VFM selection in downstream applications such as customized MLLMs. \item We release a resource-efficient evaluation protocol along with an open-source codebase to facilitate the development of the next generation of accountable and versatile VFMs. \end{itemize}
+\textbf{Contributions.} Our key contributions are three-fold: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item We identify critical blind spots in existing evaluation protocols and introduce \ourbench, a systematic, diagnostic, and comprehensive VFM evaluation benchmark covering 14 atomic visual abilities (AVAs), clearly highlighting VFMs' fundamental strengths and weaknesses. \item We conduct a detailed evaluation and insightful analysis of diverse leading VFMs, deriving actionable guidance for VFM selection in downstream applications such as customized MLLMs. \item We release a resource-efficient evaluation protocol with an open-source codebase to facilitate the development of the next generation of accountable and versatile VFMs. \end{itemize}

+\textbf{Remark.} We want to emphasize that \ourbench is designed to systematically evaluate VFMs (\eg, DINOv2) instead of MLLMs (\eg, LLaVA).
+MLLM in our study solely acts as a general-purpose \textit{{prediction head}} for the underlying VFM, enabling a unified evaluation interface across tasks.